Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 3. **Contextual Feature Mapping**: While the model captures the latency impact of branch hazards, memory accesses, and microcoded arithmetic within its sliding window, it does not account for out-of-window dependencies or implementation-specific timing variations across different 8086-compatible systems.

-4. **Instruction Scope**: Focused strictly on standard 8086 integer instruction sets.
-Modern AVX instructions, unsupported opcodes, or instructions outside the supported ISA are dynamically caught and flagged with a [FATAL] diagnostic and excluded from latency estimation.
+4. **Instruction Scope**: Focused on the supported subset of standard 8086 integer instructions represented within the profiler's inference distribution.
+Unsupported opcodes are dynamically caught and flagged with a [FATAL] diagnostic.
+The current parser performs opcode-level validation but does not enforce strict operand-level ISA validation for every possible instruction and operand combination.

 ## Local Development Setup

 1. Clone the repository